© 2011 itsa Ltd on behalf of the Trading Standards Institute.

 - any actions taken

 Your local trading standards service may request cooperation in relation to any action undertaken.

 You must ensure that whilst a toy is under your responsibility the conditions under which it is stored or transported will not jeopardise the toy's safety.

 Finally, for a period of 10 years, you must be able to identify the business that supplied you with the toy (in other words you need to keep invoices etc).

-If you sell toys that are incorrectly marked or unsafe or do not meet your responsibilities, you will be breaking the law and may be prosecuted.
-You could be fined up to £5,000 and imprisoned for up to six months.
+If you sell toys that are incorrectly marked or unsafe, or if you do not meet your responsibilities, you will be breaking the law and may be prosecuted.
+The maximum penalty on conviction is an unlimited fine (£5,000 in Scotland) and two years' imprisonment.

 Other children's products

 Trading standards services also enforce, and can provide guidance on, the safety of other products, such as prams, pushchairs, clothing, beds, bicycles and car seats.
 See also 'New & second-hand prams & pushchairs' and 'New nightwear'.

 This information is intended for guidance; only the courts can give an authoritative interpretation of the law.